coronel08/my-notes/notes/docs/aws.md

 * Elastic Block Store (EBS) - behave like physical hard drives. up to 16TiB, stores blocks which is better for example editing video where only some blocks change.
 Attach to EC2 and are a Zone level resource.
 Used for storing Amazon RDS databases.
 More expensive than S3.
     * Cannot be attached to multiple compute resources at a time.
 Free tier offers 30gb per month
     * Types
-        * GP2/GP3: General Purpose SSD
+        * GP2/GP3: General Purpose SSD.
+1tb - 16tb
         * IO1/IO2: High performance SSD for low latency and high throughput.
-Need more than 16,000 IOPS
+Need more than 16,000 IOPS.
+4gb - 16tb
+            * Can be attached to multiple EC@ instances in the same AZ
         * ST1: Low Cost HDD designed for frequently accessed.
-Data Warehouse
+Data Warehouse.
+Can't be a boot volume.
+125mb - 16tb
         * SC1: Low cost HDD less frequently accessed workloads
     * Security - supports both in flight encryption and at rest using KMS
     * Option to delete on termination
+    * Migration - to migrate you need to take a snapshot and restore it to another AZ

 ### S3
 Objects = files and buckets = directories